Future of Work Survey Report

 The two age groups that most view their jobs as being at risk of elimination due to new automation technologies within the next decade are the 18 to 24 age group (18.67%), predominantly Gen Z’ers, and the 35 to 44 age group (18.91%), a mix of Millennials and Gen X’ers.

-Northeastern working Americans were most unsure regarding the potential impact in 10 years — 10.86% of northeasterners have not yet thought about whether or not their jobs are at risk of elimination due to new automation technologies, compared to just 6.05% of American workers in the western U.S.
+Northeastern working Americans were most unsure regarding the potential impact in 10 years — 10.86% have not yet thought about whether or not their jobs are at risk of elimination due to new automation technologies, compared to just 6.05% of American workers in the Western U.S.

 Fewer than 5% of surveyed Americans say they have faced job loss due to automation (Q2), and over two-thirds (70.87%) of surveyed Americans say they do not know anyone who has lost a job due to automation technologies implemented at their place of work.
 However, 7.13% of American workers say they know at least one person who has lost a job due to automation.